 BPPV: Diagnosis & Treatment is a 2-day CPD workshop suited to osteopathy, physiotherapy and chiropractic which includes theoretical and practical components.

-The course will run from 8:30AM to 4PM.
-Places are limited to 20 attendees.
-It includes morning and afternoon tea, printed course notes and an e-certificate of attendance for your CPD records.
-The course can be counted as 6 hours CPD.
+The course will run from 9AM to 5PM on Saturday and Sunday and places are limited to 24 attendees.
+Morning and afternoon tea are provided.
+E-notes will be made available for you to print if you require as well as an e-certificate of attendance for your CPD records.
+The course can be counted as 12 hours CPD.